nayemalways/TourManagemetBackend/README.md

  - Analytics & Reporting: Gain insights on tours, customer trends, and revenue.

 ## Application Security
- - Custom Authentication with Passport js
+ - Custom Authentication with Passport.js
- - Google Authentication using Passport js
+ - Google Authentication using Passport.js
- - Added Rate Limiting to prevent ddos attack
+ - Added Rate Limiting to prevent DDoS attacks
- - Handled Global error handling wiht modifiying JS built in **New Error** class by building New AppError class.
+ - Handled Global error handling by modifying the JS built-in **New Error** class by building a New AppError class.
 It's make sure a structured error like **status code** and **error message** by occuring any of the app error.
- - ZOD input validation for ensure the authentic users data.
+ - ZOD input validation to ensure the authentic users' data.
- - Implemented mongoose advance features like pre hook middleware and sub-schema.
+ - Implemented mongoose advanced features like pre-hook middleware and sub-schema.
- - For better type safty I used **Typescript** everywhere.
+ - For better type safty, I used **Typescript** everywhere.